Citrus-Software/tangerine-docs/docs/developer/usecase.md

     **frameRangeParams
 )
 ```
-Usually, you will need to add keys on these preroll part to ensure positions for physical engines for example.
+Usually, you will need to add keys in the preroll section to ensure correct positions, for example when using physics engines.

-You can change the range for your document editing document.startFrame and document.endFrame.
+You can change the frame range for your document by setting `document.start_frame` and `document.end_frame`.

-If your animation is already validated, and includes dynamic, the dynamic is calculating depending on the first frame of the document.
+If your animation is already validated and includes dynamics, the dynamics are calculated based on the document's first frame.
-Changing the range would edit it.
+Changing the frame range will affect these calculations.

-You can bake this dynamic before to export.
+You can bake the dynamics before exporting to preserve the correct results.

 ```python
 from tang_core.callbacks import Callbacks